Kosher & Halal Glycerol Glycerin Industrial White, BP USP Analytical Reagent, FCC Food Grade and Solution Manufacturers, with SDS MSDS Sheet

 Skin: Flush skin with plenty of soap and water for at least 15 minutes while removing contaminated clothing and shoes.
 Get medical aid if irritation develops or persists.
 Wash clothing before reuse.

 Ingestion: Do NOT induce vomiting.
-If victim is conscious and alert, give 2-4 cupfuls of milk or water.
+If victim is conscious and alert, give 2-4 cupful of milk or water.
 Never give anything by mouth to an unconscious person.
 Get medical aid.